larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 ### Combat:

 Reanimated bodies are intrinsically linked to the will of their caster.
 While verbal commands are needed to control a reanimated body, NPCs must follow all given commands to the best of their abilities, until a new command is given or they complete the task given to them.
-At no time may an NPC deliberately misinterpret a caster’s orders.
+At no time may an NPC deliberately misinterpret a caster's orders.

 Unless otherwise specified by the stat card, all reanimated bodies: